sbrisard/sbeculoos/cookiecutters/cookiecutter-paper/{{cookiecutter.project_slug}}/data/README.md

 # The `data/` directory

-Data should exclusively be stored in the following formats
+Only data that is strictly necessary to reproduce the figures should be stored in this repository.
+As such, the `data/` directory holds only small datasets that can be stored in the following formats

 - Small, tabular data files: `CSV` format.
 Use comment lines starting with `#` (at the beginning of the file) to describe the contents and all parameters that were used to produce de data.
-- Larger, tabular data files: `HDF5` format.
-Use metadata to describe the contents and all parameters that were used to produce the data.
 - Medium-size, structured data: `JSON`.

+All other file formats should be avoided.
+In particular, **binary** file formats are ill-suited to versioning.

+Larger datasets should be hosted elsewhere (e.g. [Zenodo](https://zenodo.org/)), alongside scripts that perform extraction.

 <!-- Local Variables: -->
 <!-- fill-column: 80 -->